rakutentech/cf-tools/README.md

 ## cf-instances.sh
-Show list of instances for a particular application.
+Show list of instances (ip, port and some stats) for a particular application.

 Examples:
 ```